-There are a number of advertising services on the Web that offer contextual search link sevices, which identify terms on a site and embed links within them pointing to advertisers’ pages.
+There are many advertising services on the Web that offer contextual search link services, which identify terms on a site and embed links within them pointing to advertisers’ pages.
 A Google patent granted earlier this week describes a way that web site publishers could identify parts of their pages that they would allow links on from Google, which would point to Google search results pages.

 The patent is:

 Method and system for dynamically generating search links embedded in content

 Invented by Jeffrey Kenn Eddings, John Fu, and Grace Kwak

 Granted August 31, 2010

 A search-engine link provider receives the content of a document from a remote computer.
 Topics for the content are identified and search terms are generated based on the topics.
 Search engine links are generated based on the search terms.